 Knowledge Organiser: Covalent Bonding

 This topic summary covers Knowledge Organiser: Covalent Bonding within Covalent Bonding for GCSE Chemistry.
-Revise Covalent Bonding in Bonding & Structure for GCSE Chemistry with 25 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 12 of 12 in this topic.
+Revise Covalent Bonding in Bonding & Structure for GCSE Chemistry with 25 exam-style questions and 21 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 13 of 13 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Covalent Bonding